 \subsection{Final Selection}

-Given the constructed search trees, a final selection policy selects the most robust action vector.
+A final selection policy selects the most robust action vector given the constructed search trees.
 We present two different variants, namely the Lower Confidence Bound and the Conditional Value at Risk.
 Both variants follow the same steps stated in Alg.~\ref{alg:uncertaintyHandling:finalSelection}.
 For each agent $i \in \agents$, a set of action candidates $\actionCandidates^i$ is determined, comprising all actions whose assessment contribute to the final result.
-This set only contains actions that were explored from a valid and collision-free start state with a visit count that exceeds a lower threshold (cf.~Alg.~\ref{alg:uncertaintyHandling:finalSelection:actionCandidates}).
-The first condition rejects the results from start states that cannot represent the actual state of the environment, since we assume that planning is only conducted from valid and collision-free states.
+This set only contains actions explored from valid and collision-free start states with a visit count exceeding a lower threshold.
+Since we assume that planning is only conducted from valid and collision-free states, results from other start states that cannot represent the actual state of the environment are rejected.
 As the variance of action value estimates decreases with increasing visit counts, the threshold can be seen as a variance reduction measure.
-If both conditions are met for an action, this action is appended to the action candidates and the start state from which the action was evaluated is also stored.
+If the condition is met for an action, this action is appended to the action candidates, and the start state from which the action was evaluated is also stored.
 Therefore, the set of action candidates is not a mathematical set because it is possible that a specific action, e.g., "accelerate", is included several times from different start states.
 On the other hand, a specific action from a specific start state is only added once.
 In this sense, all elements of $\actionCandidates^i$ are distinct.

-In case of an empty set of action candidates for an agent, a default action is selected.
+In case of an empty set of action candidates for an agent, the default action of maintaining the current velocity and the lateral position is selected.
 Otherwise, kernel regression is conducted to combine the action assessments.
 In general, the density of an action candidate $\action$ is defined as

 with kernel $\kernel$ and the visit count $\visitCount(\state_{\actionB}, \actionB)$ of action candidate $\actionB$ from the corresponding start state $\state_{\actionB}$.
 We use the kernel specified by the Gaussian radial basis function